1969 s penny value

 In 1969, a significant compositional modification was made to the Lincoln penny, replacing the traditional 95% copper wheat penny alloy with a new copper-zinc compound.
 This crucial change put a stop to the 60-year production of pennies made of the copper-rich alloy that gave them their characteristic crimson color.
 Although most 1969 pennies are common, there are certain rare variants and transitional faults that are worth more to collectors.

-This in-depth guide will cover the 1969 S penny value, total mintages, condition price guides, and the factors affecting the 1969 S penny value.
+This in-depth 1969 coin value guide will cover the 1969 S penny value, total mintages, condition price guides, and the factors affecting its market price.
 This guide will help you identify and value the most valuable 1969 pennies, whether you're just rolling the dice or collecting a full set of Lincoln pennies.

 The sixteenth president of the United States of America was Abraham Lincoln.
 He was a staunch abolitionist and is best remembered for the Emancipation Proclamation, which marked the beginning of the end of slavery, and his Gettysburg Address.